 Advance reseervations are required in order to check in, you may stay as long as you like.

-Summer Friday Nights Free are back!
+First Friday Nights Free are back!
 RESERVATIONS ARE REQUIRED.
-Join us with free admission from 4:30 - 7:30pm every Friday night this summer through September 3rd.
+Join us with free admission from 4:30 - 7:30pm the first Friday night of each month, October through June.
 We will gratefully accept non-perishable food items to be distributed to local food pantries.

 Please note: Members can reserve tickets up to 14 days prior to their visit, non-members up to 10 days prior.